material-components/material-components-ios/components/Chips/README.md

 ### Making chips accessible

 Always ensure that your chips meet minimum touch requirements, as defined by either Apple's Human Interface Guidelines or Material.
-Material recommends a 48x48 minimum touch target.
+Material recommends a 44x44 minimum touch target.

-Remember to set any relevation `accessibilityLabels` or `accessibilityTraits`, especially if you are not satisfied with default system values.
+Remember to set any relevant `accessibilityLabels` or `accessibilityTraits`, especially if you are not satisfied with default system values.

 ### Ink ripple animation